 - Topics that aren’t ok:

-- Things totally unrelated to dance
+- Things totally unrelated to live performance

-- Opinions are great, unfounded ones aren’t
+- Opinions are great; unfounded ones aren’t

 - Derogatory comments, name-calling, hate speech, and/or excessive profanity will not be tolerated.
 Under any circumstances.
 Just don’t do it.